 Do you ever wonder about the value of antique or designer furniture?
+Have you considered getting an online furniture appraisal of your antique furniture?
 We’re hearing that furniture may be a more lucrative investment than property, but just what exactly makes certain pieces so valuable?
 There are a number of things to consider and it’s important to remember, just as with other antiques and investment goods, ‘old’ doesn’t necessarily mean ‘rare’.
-At online auction platform Catawiki, a team of specialised design experts evaluate each submitted piece to determine the quality, authenticity and suitability for the auctions.
+At online auction platform Catawiki, a team of specialized design experts evaluates each submitted piece to determine the quality, authenticity, and suitability for the auctions.
 They have shared a few factors that they look for when evaluating furniture to determine the value.

 Cees Braakman for Pastoe – sideboard DU03